SCARI Southern California Archaeological Research Institute

 Mission Statement

 The Southern California Archaeological Research Institute exists to advance the understanding of Southern California's deep past through a combination of rigorous, field-tested archaeological methods and next-generation data science.
-We believe the discipline's vast body of grey literature—decades of CRM reports, unpublished site records, and archival data—represents an untapped resource that, when systematically analyzed, can reshape our understanding of prehistoric lifeways across the region.
+We believe the discipline's vast body of published research—decades of journal articles, monographs, and archival data—represents an underutilized resource that, when systematically analyzed, can reshape our understanding of prehistoric lifeways across the region.

-SCARI is committed to producing peer-reviewed, publication-quality research that bridges the gap between cultural resource management and academic archaeology, making the full scope of Southern California's archaeological record accessible to researchers, land managers, and the public.
+SCARI is committed to producing rigorously reviewed, publication-quality research that bridges the gap between cultural resource management and academic archaeology, making the full scope of Southern California's archaeological record accessible to researchers, land managers, and the public.

 Our Team